GoCodeColorado/GoCodeColorado-kbase-public/Data/CIM/Quick Viz Go Code Colorado.md

 To work with PowerBI from the CIM, use the “OData” feed.
 OData is a REST-based protocol for querying and updating data and is built on standardized technologies such as HTTP, Atom/XML, and JSON.
 It is different from other REST-based web services in that it provides a uniform way to describe both the data and the data model.
 Access the feed url in 2 ways.

-1. Go to the metadata landing page, click on the menu (next to the share button), click on “Access Data via OData”, and copy the link
+1. Go to the metadata landing page, click on the menu (next to the share button), click on “Access Data via OData”, and copy the link.

 ![cim_viz_7](./images/cim_viz_7.PNG)

 2. Go to the old view (hit the “View Data” tab), to the blue export tab, then go to the OData endpoint and copy the link